Skip to content

 Check database connections

-Monitor the DB instance using Performance Insights
+Monitor the DB instance with Performance Insights

 Perform regular maintenance on the DB instance

-Note: It's a best practice to perform index and statistics maintenance during a non-peak time or during a maintenance window.
+Note: It's a best practice to perform index and statistics maintenance during non-peak time or during a maintenance window.

-1. Open the Amazon RDS console.
+1. Open the Aurora and RDS console.

-2. Select Performance Insights.
+2. In the navigation pane, choose Performance Insights.

 Select the correct instance size for your workload